Picasocode/Feed/README.md

 Setup
 Clone the Repository: Clone the project repository to your local machine using Git:

-    bash

     git clone <repository_url>

 Replace <repository_url> with the URL of your project's Git repository.

 Navigate to the Project Directory:

-bash

     cd project_directory

 Replace project_directory with the name of your project directory.

 Create a Virtual Environment (Optional): It's a good practice to create a virtual environment for your project to isolate dependencies.
 To create a virtual environment, run the following command:

-bash

     python -m venv venv

 Activate the virtual environment: